jonasricker/diffusion-model-deepfake-detection/README.md

 $ find diffusion_model_deepfakes_lsun_bedroom/val/ -type f -print0 | sort -z | xargs -0 sha1sum | cut -d " " -f 1 | sha1sum
 c836fe592e49ab630ccc30675694ab32aff8e1a3  -
 ```

+## Additional Datasets
+The additional datasets (LSUN Cat, LSUN Horse, LSUN Church, ImageNet, FFHQ, Text2Img) are hosted on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10454274).
+For each dataset we provide real and generated images from the generators specified in the paper.
+An exception is Text2Img, for which we cannot provide real images due to copyright.